valgaze/publishidea/README.md

 ## SpeedyCards

-SpeedyCards make it (yep) speedy and easy to build **[Adaptive Cards](https://adaptivecards.io)** where its to add colors, "chips", formatting and other visual embellishments.
+SpeedyCards make it (yep) speedy and easy to build **[Adaptive Cards](https://adaptivecards.io)** where you can easily collect structured data from users and add colors, "chips", formatting and other visual embellishments.

 <img src="https://raw.githubusercontent.com/valgaze/speedybot-utils/main/assets/various/speedycard.gif?raw=true" />